-Hello Prospective Volunteers
+Hello Prospective Volunteers!

-What Will I Do?
+What will I do?

-Over 2500 volunteers carry out a wide variety of tasks working on 46 crews using a wide spectrum of physical, technical and interpersonal skills.
-As 90% of existing volunteers return each year (and they have first choice to return to their volunteer role), you may NOT get your first preference in year one.
-New volunteers are placed on a first-come first-served basis considering preferences as well as specific skills or qualifications for individual crews.
+Over 2500 volunteers carry out a wide variety of tasks working on 60+ crews using a wide spectrum of physical, technical and interpersonal skills.
+As 90% of existing volunteers return each year – and they have first choice to return to their volunteer role or change crews – you may not get your first preference in year one.
+New volunteers are placed on a first-come first-served basis considering preferences as well as skills, interests and qualifications for individual crews.

 For information about which crews do what jobs, see our Volunteer Crew Descriptions